rohanchandra/react-terminal-component/README.md

 import { ReactThemes } from 'react-terminal-component';
 ```

-Alternatively, you can specify your own theme using an object like this:
+Alternatively, you can specify your own theme with an object like this:

 ```
 <ReactTerminal theme={{